-As a widely distributed species, international management of Chilean small pelagics (including Jack mackerel) is coordinated by the South Pacific Regional Fisheries Management Organisation (SPRFMO).
-Currently overall TAC's are agreed by the SPRFMO for certain stocks, with part of that under Conservation and Management Measures (CMM's) applying to international waters under SPRFMOs jurisdiction.
-SPRFMO also provide advice on TAC's in Chilean national waters (Jack mackerel Trachurus murphyi) due to its (Chile's) express consent.
+As a widely distributed species, international management of Chilean Jack mackerel is coordinated by the South Pacific Regional Fisheries Management Organisation (SPRFMO).
+Currently overall TAC's are agreed by the SPRFMO with part of that under Conservation and Management Measures (CMM's) applying to international waters under SPRFMOs jurisdiction.
+SPRFMO also provide advice on TAC's in Chilean national waters (Chilean Jack mackerel Trachurus murphyi) due to its (Chile's) express consent.